Draco (constellation): Deep-sky objects

-One of deep-sky objects in Draco is the Cat's Eye Nebula (NGC 6543), a planetary nebula approximately 3,000 light-years away that was discovered by English astronomer William Herschel in 1786.
+One of the deep-sky objects in Draco is the Cat's Eye Nebula (NGC 6543), a planetary nebula approximately 3,000 light-years away that was discovered by English astronomer William Herschel in 1786.
 It is 9th magnitude and was named for its appearance in the Hubble Space Telescope, though it appears as a fuzzy blue-green disk in an amateur telescope.
 NGC 6543 has a very complex shape due to gravitational interactions between the components of the multiple star at its center, the progenitor of the nebula approximately 1,000 years ago.
 It is located 9.6 arcminutes away from the north ecliptic pole to the west-northwest.
-It is also related to IC 4677, a nebula that appears as a bar 1.8 arcminutes to the west of the Cat's Eye nebula.
+It is also related to IC 4677, a nebula that appears as a bar 1.8 arcminutes to the west of the Cat's Eye Nebula.
 In long-term exposures, IC 4677 appears as a portion of a ring surrounding the planetary nebula.

-There are several faint galaxies in Draco, one of which is the lenticular galaxy NGC 5866 (sometimes considered to be Messier Object 102) that bears its name to a small group that also includes the spiral galaxies NGC 5879 and NGC 5907.
+There are several faint galaxies in Draco, one of which is the Lenticular Galaxy NGC 5866 (sometimes considered to be Messier Object 102) that bears its name to a small group that also includes the spiral galaxies NGC 5879 and NGC 5907.
 Another is the Draco Dwarf Galaxy, one of the least luminous galaxies with an absolute magnitude of −8.6 and a diameter of only about 3,500 light years, discovered by Albert G. Wilson of Lowell Observatory in 1954.
 Another dwarf galaxy found in this constellation is PGC 39058.

 Draco also features several interacting galaxies and galaxy clusters.
 One such massive cluster is Abell 2218, located at a distance of 3 billion light-years (redshift 0.171).
 It acts as a gravitational lens for even more distant background galaxies, allowing astronomers to study those galaxies as well as Abell 2218 itself; more specifically, the lensing effect allows astronomers to confirm the cluster's mass as determined by x-ray emissions.
 One of the most well-known interacting galaxies is Arp 188, also called the "Tadpole Galaxy".
 Named for its appearance, which features a "tail" of stars 280,000 light-years long, the Tadpole Galaxy is at a distance of 420 million light-years (redshift 0.0314).
 The tail of stars drawn off the Tadpole Galaxy appears blue because the gravitational interaction disturbed clouds of gas and sparked star formation.

 Q1634+706 is a quasar that holds the distinction of being the most distant object usually visible in an amateur telescope.
 At magnitude 14.4, it appears star-like, though it is at a distance of 12.9 billion light-years.
 The light of Q1634+706 has taken 8.6 billion years to reach Earth, a discrepancy attributable to the expansion of the universe.

 The Hercules–Corona Borealis Great Wall, possibly the largest known structure in the universe, covers a part of the southern region of Draco.